 Have you thanked a woman today?
 You ought to.
 Without them, we wouldn’t have things like beer.
 Central heating.
 Windshield wipers.Watch the video >

-We’re recognizing International Women’s Day (IWD) and the progress we’re making in increasing the number of women executives across our business It aligns with the IWD theme of Press for Progress as we continue to focus on increasing our diversity and strengthening our inclusive culture.Read the article >
+Each year we recognise International Women’s Day (IWD) and the progress we’re making in increasing the number of women at every level and each position in our workforce across our business.
+This year, in alignment with the theme Balance for Better, we hosted events with employees in local offices to continue to focus on increasing our diversity and strengthening our inclusive culture.Read the article >